ACKNOWLEDGEMENTS & THANKS

 Anneliese Bruner, who is keeping the legacy of Greenwood alive especially that of her great-grandmother, Mary Jones Parrish.
 She spoke with Dr. Wells about Parrish and cleared up dates in Parrish’s life;

-Makayla and Elizabeth Swanson, who joined the project as digital interns.
+Makayla Swanson, Elizabeth Thomas, and Brett Smith who joined the project as digital interns.
 They did fantastic work and generated brilliant ideas.

 Thank you also to the reviewers of the site: Laura Arata, Sarah Foss, Sarah Griswold, and Holly Karibo in the OSU Department of History; Clarke Iakovakis in OSU Libraries, LaRicka Wingate in OSU Psychology, Cristina Cruz González of OSU Art, Graphic Design, and Art History, and Mora J Beauchamp-Byrd at the University of Tampa.